 Severe Weather Policy & Procedures

-- If Lowell Public Schools are closed and Forest Hills remains open, Ada Christian remains open.
-However, the Ada Christian buses will not run on those days and those parents will need to bring their children into school that day and pick up in the afternoon.
+If Lowell Public Schools closes and Forest Hills Schools remain open, Ada Christian School will remain open, but the Ada Christian buses to Lowell will not run and those parents will need to bring their students into school that day and pick them up at the end of the day.

 Tornado Watch & Warning Guidelines